4 FEB 2025

 i took 100,000 samples of wave functions in hyperdimensional spaces, these are technically quantum states in most senses, I'm still to find something a "real" qubit can do that these algorithms can't, plus right now quantum computing is very slow....

-you can see the raw data here... this data was collected from a webserver running these quantum states.this is one of the coolest code I have ever writen, it uses different constants and operations to reach some kind of quantum-classic webserver... unsure how good it is, but it works and its fast... i will try to explain it more as i test it... also i have to implement entanglement and superposition before we can see if it does anything
+this is one of the coolest code I have ever writen, it uses different constants and operations to reach some kind of quantum-classic webserver... unsure how good it is, but it works and its fast... i will try to explain it more as i test it... also i have to implement entanglement and superposition before we can see if it does anything

 (research) atlas@Mac research % python index_server.py DEBUG:__main__:Eigenvalues: tensor([ 4.4797e+01+0.j, 6.6603e+04+0.j, -6.2878e+04+0.j]) DEBUG:__main__:Eigenvectors: tensor([[ 1.0000e+00+0.j, 3.0259e-06+0.j, 3.1101e-06+0.j], [-2.7921e-09+0.j, 7.1719e-01+0.j, -6.9688e-01+0.j], [-4.3392e-06+0.j, 6.9688e-01+0.j, 7.1719e-01+0.j]]) DEBUG:asyncio:Using selector: KqueueSelector ======== Running on http://0.0.0.0:8080 ======== (Press CTRL+C to quit) import torch from aiohttp import web from complextensor import ComplexTensor import logging import os import asyncio from aiohttp.web_exceptions import HTTPInternalServerError, HTTPNotFound # Configure logging logging.basicConfig(level=logging.DEBUG) logger = logging.getLogger(__name__) # Suppress logging for ComplexTensor to avoid excessive debug output for logger_name in logging.Logger.manager.loggerDict.keys(): if isinstance(logger_name, str) and 'complextensor' in logger_name.lower(): logging.getLogger(logger_name).setLevel(logging.CRITICAL) class QuantumOptimizedServer: def __init__(self): # Initialize the server tensor field using ComplexTensor with real and imaginary parts as tensors self.server_tensor = ComplexTensor( torch.tensor([[44.8, 0.28082, 0], [0.28082, 3721.8, 64713.97], [0, 64713.97, 3.14159]]), torch.zeros(3, 3) # Imaginary part set to zero tensor for initialization ) # Calculate eigenvalues and eigenvectors on the real part of the server tensor self.eigenvalues, self.eigenvectors = torch.linalg.eig(self.server_tensor.real) logger.debug(f"Eigenvalues: {self.eigenvalues}") logger.debug(f"Eigenvectors: {self.eigenvectors}") def map_request_to_quantum_state(self, request_data): """ Map request data to a quantum state vector. """ cpu_intensity = request_data.get("cpu_intensity", 1) memory_usage = request_data.get("memory_usage", 1) bandwidth = request_data.get("bandwidth", 1) # Normalize inputs to calculate state components total_load = cpu_intensity + memory_usage + bandwidth alpha = (cpu_intensity / total_load) ** 0.5 beta = (memory_usage / total_load) ** 0.5 gamma = (bandwidth / total_load) ** 0.5 return ComplexTensor(torch.tensor([alpha, beta, gamma]), torch.zeros(3)) async def handle_request(self, request): # Extract data from the request and map it to a quantum state try: request_data = await request.json() q_request = self.map_request_to_quantum_state(request_data) logger.debug(f"Quantum state for request: {q_request}") return q_request except Exception as e: logger.error(f"Failed to process request: {e}") raise HTTPInternalServerError() # Instantiate QuantumOptimizedServer quantum_server = QuantumOptimizedServer() # Define an async HTTP handler for the index route to serve index.html async def handle_index(request): try: # Load the HTML file content file_path = os.path.join(os.path.dirname(__file__), 'index.html') if not os.path.exists(file_path): raise HTTPNotFound(reason="index.html not found.") with open(file_path, 'r') as f: html_content = f.read() # Serve the HTML file content return web.Response(text=html_content, content_type="text/html") except HTTPNotFound as e: logger.error(f"File not found: {e}") return web.Response(text="404 Not Found", status=404) except Exception as e: logger.error(f"Error serving index.html: {e}") return web.Response(text="Internal Server Error", status=500) # Define an async HTTP handler for complex requests async def handle_complex(request): try: q_state = await quantum_server.handle_request(request) return web.json_response({"state_real": q_state.real.tolist(), "state_imag": q_state.imag.tolist()}) except HTTPNotFound: return web.Response(text="404 Not Found", status=404) except HTTPInternalServerError: return web.Response(text="Internal Server Error", status=500) # Set up and run the aiohttp web server app = web.Application() app.add_routes([web.get('/', handle_index), web.post('/complex', handle_complex)]) # Increase server timeout and add connection limits for stability under heavy load web.run_app(app, port=8080, handle_signals=True, access_log=None, shutdown_timeout=2.0)